UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="<code>weight</code>">

-This column has all of it's 10 rows with non-null values.
+This column has all of its 10 rows with non-null values.

 </opt>